Start page

 Tryp *vakar “bull” or “cow” [Ar بقرة (bakara) “cow”, Hebr בָּקָר (bakar) “cattle”] – Chuv văkăr, Tur öküz, Tat ögüz etc “bull”, Lat vacca “cow”.
 The name of copper baqyr in the Turkic languages comes from the same Trypillian word.

 Thus, we have enough direct and indirect evidence that the language of the Scythians should be attributed to the Turkic, and not to the Iranian languages.
-The work of V. Abaeyv "Scythian-Sarmatian dialects" (ABAYEV V.I.1979), in which he tries to restore the Scythian language by contrived etymologies of proper names, and other realities of Scythian-Sarmatian only by means of the Iranian languages, should have only historical value now.
-Most of his etymologies are refuted in our Onomastikon, and some of them are not paid attention to because of their obvious absurdity.
+The work of V. Abaeyv "Scythian-Sarmatian dialects" (ABAYEV V.I.1979), in which he tries to restore the Scythian language by contrived etymologies of proper names, and other realities of Scythian-Sarmatian only using the Iranian languages, should have only historical value now.
+Most of his etymologies are refuted in our Onomasticon, and some are not paid attention to because of their obvious absurdity.
 And if the name of the Scythians may hide different people, those Scythians, about whom Herodotus wrote, were the ancient Bulgars.
 While this view is not accepted, the whole scythology will stagnate.